FredHutch/FHBig/_posts/2018-01-13-note-from-first-planning-meeting.md

 ---
-layout: post
 title:  First Meeting Note
-date: 2018-01-13
 tags: meeting organizing
+category: testing
 ---
 In our first planning meeting, we have discussed mainly about how the group operates.
 Topics include communication channels and things we can do.